Cutibacterium acnes is the new name for the acne-causing germ Propionibacterium acnes, or P. acnes for short.

 The best skin care treatment for acne combines ingredients that unclog pores, penetrate deeply into the pore, and treat C. acnes (formerly P. acnes).
 My Ultimate Acne Treatment Kit does this.

 So, P. acnes has a new name – C. acnes, it plays a role in causing acne on the oily areas of the face, back and chest.
-Treat it with my Back and Body Acne Kit and my Ultimate Acne Kit – physician level treatment for acne, based on what scientists and dermatologists know about treating acne.
+Treat it with my Back and Body Acne Kit and my Ultimate Acne Treatment Solutions Kit – physician level treatment for acne, based on what scientists and dermatologists know about treating acne.